 Since there are multiple options for when to submit reading reflections, they will not be accepted after the start of class on the week they are due.
-Reflection papers submitted after 9am but before the start of class on the day they are due will be subject to a 5% late penalty.
+Reflection papers submitted no more than 24 hours after they are due will be subject to a 5% penalty.
+Papers submitted more than 24hours late, but still before the start of class (4pm), will be subject to a 10% penalty.

 There is no option for late discussion facilitation.
 Please arrive on time to class when it is your turn to facilitate discussion.
 Should unforeseen circumstances prevent you from facilitating discussion on your assigned day, you may arrange to swap facilitation dates with another student.
-Both students involved in the swap must independently notify the instructor (these means each student sends an email to the instructor) to obtain permission for the swap at least 7 days in advance of the earliest class in question.
+Both students involved in the swap must independently notify the instructor (this means each student sends an email to the instructor) to obtain permission for the swap at least 7 days in advance of the earliest class in question.

-All other work submitted will be subject to a late penalty of 5% for each 24-hour period the assignment is late starting with the day the assignment is due, except where documented reasons beyond the students control prevents on time submission.
+All other work submitted will be subject to a late penalty of 5% for each 24-hour period the assignment is late starting with the day the assignment is due, except where documented reasons beyond the student's control prevents on time submission.
+All penalties will be calculated based on the total weight of the work.
+For example, a 5% penalty on an assignment worth 25 pts will reduce the score by (25.05=1.25pts), regardless of the actual grade on the assignment.
+This is to ensure that late penalties are assessed equally, regardless of the quality of the work.

 If you must miss the deadline for an assignment, please notify me in advance or as soon as possible to arrange for the submission of the assignment together with the necessary documentation.
-Please note that under university regulations, extensions are only required to be provided in circumstances where students inform the instructor of their circumstances within 7 days of the missed assignment due date